2024 Wyndham Championship format, cut rules and playoff format

 The 2024 Wyndham Championship field is 156 players.

-The Wyndham Championship field is made up of players who get in off the PGA Tour's eligibility criteria for this event, including players looking to qualify for the FedEx Cup playoffs.
+The Wyndham Championship field is made up of players who get in off the PGA Tour's eligibility criteria for this event, including players looking to qualify for the FedEx Cup playoffs, which cuts off at the top 70 players in the standings at the conclusion of this event.

 Wyndham Championship format